kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 1. Create a project in your [Hetzner Cloud Console](https://console.hetzner.cloud/), and go to **Security > API Tokens** of that project to grab the API key, it needs to be Read & Write.
 Take note of the key! ✅
 1. Generate a passphrase-less ed25519 SSH key pair for your cluster; take note of the respective paths of your private and public keys.
 Or, see our detailed [SSH options](https://github.com/kube-hetzner/terraform-hcloud-kube-hetzner/blob/master/docs/ssh.md). ✅
-1. Now navigate to where you want to have your project live and execute the following command, which will help you get started with a **a new folder** along with the required files, and will propose you to create the snapshot. ✅
+1. Now navigate to where you want to have your project live and execute the following command, which will help you get started with a **a new folder** along with the required files, and will propose you to create a needed MicroOS snapshot. ✅

     ```sh
-    tmp_script=$(mktemp) && curl -sSL -o "${tmp_script}" https://raw.githubusercontent.com/kube-hetzner/terraform-hcloud-kube-hetzner/master/scripts/start.sh && chmod +x "${tmp_script}" && "${tmp_script}" && rm "${tmp_script}"
+    tmp_script=$(mktemp) && curl -sSL -o "${tmp_script}" https://raw.githubusercontent.com/kube-hetzner/terraform-hcloud-kube-hetzner/master/scripts/create.sh && chmod +x "${tmp_script}" && "${tmp_script}" && rm "${tmp_script}"
     ```

-    _Optionally, for future usage, save that command in an alias in your shell preferences.
-You can call it "create_kh" for instance._
+    _Optionally, for future usage, save that command in an alias in your shell preferences, like so:_

+    ```sh
+    alias create_kh='tmp_script=$(mktemp) && curl -sSL -o "${tmp_script}" <https://raw.githubusercontent.com/kube-hetzner/terraform-hcloud-kube-hetzner/master/scripts/create.sh> && chmod +x "${tmp_script}" && "${tmp_script}" && rm "${tmp_script}"'
+    ```

-1. In that new project folder that gets created created, you will find your `kube.tf` that must be customized to suit your needs. ✅
+1. In that new project folder that gets created, you will find your `kube.tf` and it must be customized to suit your needs. ✅

 _A complete reference of all inputs, outputs, modules etc. can be found in the [terraform.md](https://github.com/kube-hetzner/terraform-hcloud-kube-hetzner/blob/master/docs/terraform.md) file._

 ### 🎯 Installation

+Now that you have your `kube.tf` file, along with the OS snapshot in Hetzner project, you can start the installation process:

 ```sh
 cd <your-project-folder>